MetroMax 457 Deferred Compensation Plan

 Any employee, officer, or elected or appointed official of Metro with at least 20 hours of work per week, with the exception of contract workers for the Metropolitan Board of Education, the Transit Authority, Nashville Electric Service, and the Metropolitan Development and Housing Authority is eligible to participate in MetroMax.
 A minimum annual contribution of $240 is required under the Plan.

-Contributions under the Plan are voluntarily made by participants through a reduction in salary.
+Contributions under the Plan are voluntarily made by participants through a reduction in salary*.
 Under the Plan, the maximum annual contribution amount is set by Internal Revenue Service (IRS) guidelines on a yearly basis.
-You may view the current limits here.
+View the current annual contribution limits.

 *Refers to compensation received for services performed for Metro Nashville & Davidson County that is includible in gross income for that year.